Avebury Stone Circles

 The Avebury site is full of beauty.
 Grasses and wildflowers cover the landscape and a few trees with twisting branches grow in the hollows.
 Fluffy sheep graze peacefully and shelter near the stones.
 Depending on your mindset you may feel a bit of magic and mystery here.
 Take the time to listen to the wind blow across the grassy fields and imagine why people might have made the huge efforts to build these enormous stone circles and dig the massive ditches.

 To learn more about these mysterious Neolithic sites, visit the Alexander Keiller Museum.
-The museum collections are housed within the stables and barns of Avebury Manor, another amazing place to visit in the area.
+The museum collections are housed within the stables and barns of Avebury Manor, another amazing place to visit just up the road.